apivideo/api.video-api-client-generator/templates/documentation/vod/amazon-cold-storage-backup.md

 After the dependencies are installed, we will need to enter the credentials we have copied in the preparation phase.

-Edit the `.env` file and replace the following with the keys you've received from Azure and [api.video](https://api.video/).
+Edit the `.env` file and replace the following with the keys you've received from AWS and [api.video](https://api.video/).

 ```bash
 # possible providers: google, aws, azure